bbc/psammead/packages/utilities/psammead-storybook-helpers/README.md

     - `defaultText`: String to use when the story is showing English text.
 Optional.
 - `renderFn`: `function(slotTexts, script, dir)` Required.
   - `slotTexts`: Array of strings to insert into the story.
 Length and order corresponds to the provided `slots`.
-  - `script`: A [script](https://github.com/bbc/psammead/tree/latest/packages/utilities/gel-foundations#script-support) corresponding to the language selected by the storybook user.
+  - `script`: A [script](https://github.com/bbc/psammead/tree/latest/packages/utilities/gel-foundations#script-support) corresponding to the service selected by the storybook user.
   - `dir`: Either `'ltr'` or `'rtl'`, corresponding to the language currently selected by the storybook user.
+  - `service`: The service selected by the storybook user.

 `dirDecorator` - A storybook decorator function that uses `inputProvider` internally to provide direction control.
-It calls the storybook function with an object containing `dir` and `script`.
+It calls the storybook function with an object containing `dir`, `script` and the `service` name.

 ## Installation